Recruitment Support from specialist employment solicitors in Manchester and London

 - Immigration – if you are employing someone from outside the EU you need to make sure they are legally able to work in the UK.
 Click here for our business immigration services.

-At Monarch Solicitors we can help you with everything from understanding your legal obligations to restructuring and reorganising your recruitment process to identify and remove any possible discrimination issues.
+At Monarch Solicitors our recruitment support solicitors can help you with everything from understanding your legal obligations to restructuring and reorganising your recruitment process to identify and remove any possible discrimination issues.

 How can Monarch Solicitors help?

-At Monarch Solicitors, we can offer robust advice and guidance on legislation revolving around recruitment to ensure your business is aware and compliant of your legal obligations during each stage of the recruitment process, from advertising to a job offer, whilst ensuring your business achieves its commercial objectives.
+At Monarch Solicitors, we can offer robust recruitment support and guidance on legislation revolving around recruitment to ensure your business is aware and compliant of your legal obligations during each stage of the recruitment process, from advertising to providing a job offer, whilst ensuring your business achieves its commercial objectives.

 We can assist with reviewing your existing recruitment procedures and practices, and advise on how to improve your recruitment process in line with recruitment laws to prevent grounds on which current or previous employees can make a complaint or claim.
 Should you receive an employment claim in regards to recruitment, we can represent you at all stages of the claim right up to the employment tribunal hearing.